awjuliani/DeepRL-Agents/README.md

 * **Model-Network** - An addition to the Policy-Network algorithm which includes a separate network which models the environemtns dynamics.
 * **Double-Dueling-DQN** - An implementation of a Deep-Q Network with the Double DQN and Dueling DQN additions to improve stability and performance.
 * **Deep-Recurrent-Q-Network** - An implementation of a Deep Recurrent Q-Network which can solve reinforcement learning problems involving partial observability.
+* **Q-Exploration** - An implementation of DQN containing multiple action-selection strategies for exploration.
+Strategies include: greedy, random, e-greedy, Boltzmann, and Bayesian Dropout.